HoTT/HoTT-Agda/tutorial/README.md

 understand the difference between positive and negative types).

-There is a lot of other features in Agda like coinductive definitions, irrelevant and erasable arguments, instance arguments, first class universe polymorphic definitions (see the part about universe polymorphism), induction-recursion, termination checking, etc. that I’m not sure if they are consistent with homotopy type theory, so I’m trying not to use them.
+There is a lot of other features in Agda like coinductive definitions, irrelevant and erasable arguments, first class universe polymorphic definitions (see the part about universe polymorphism), induction-recursion, termination checking, etc. that I’m not sure if they are consistent with homotopy type theory, so I’m trying not to use them.

 Basic syntax
 ------------